amzn/amzn-drivers/kernel/fbsd/ena/README.rst

 interrupt vector per Tx/Rx queue pair, and CPU cacheline optimized data placement.

+When RSS is enabled, each Tx/Rx queue pair is bound to a corresponding CPU core and its NUMA domain.
+The order of those bindings is based on the RSS bucket mapping.
+For builds with RSS support disabled, the CPU and NUMA management is left to the kernel.
+CPU and NUMA management are only supported on FreeBSD 12 or newer.

 The ENA driver supports industry standard TCP/IP offload features such as checksum offload and TCP transmit segmentation offload (TSO).
 Receive-side scaling (RSS) is supported for multi-core scaling.